 CLINTON, N.Y.
-(AP) — Hillary Rodham Clinton is deriding the partial government shutdown, saying dysfunction and gridlock are emblematic of too many people in politics choosing "scorched earth over common ground."
+(AP) — Hillary Rodham Clinton on Friday derided the partial government shutdown, saying dysfunction and gridlock are emblematic of too many people in politics choosing "scorched earth over common ground."

 Clinton described some of the lessons she learned during her time in the Senate and at the State Department, contrasting it with the budget battle engulfing Congress and the White House and a looming deadline to raise the nation's debt limit.

 "Today, too many in our politics choose scorched earth over common ground.
 Many of our public debates are happening in what I like to call an evidence-free zone, where ideology trumps data and common sense," she said.
 "That is a recipe for paralysis, not progress."

 Recalling shutdowns during the mid-1990s, Clinton noted that her husband worked with then-House Speaker Newt Gingrich to find a way to reopen the government.
 Neither side got everything it wanted, she said, but it led to a balanced budget and economic growth.